javaBin/sleepingPillCore/README.md

 Work in progress.

-Session register for Cake and Submitit
+Session register for Cake and Submitit.